BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 ### Static Storage Duration

 For a *static object*, the object is allocated when the program starts and is deallocated when the program ends.
+Because of this, they can be accessed from any function within the translation unit (consisting of the contents of the source file and all its headers).

-Static variables are declared at the same level as functions
+Static objects are declared at the same level
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA2MzI1NTk4LDEzMDM4NjAxNjMsLTYwNj
-YwOTUzOSw4NDg4Nzg0NDksLTU1NDc0NjYyMCwtNTYwMTk2NjY3
-LC0xNjgzMTQ4Njc2LDIwMzQ5NTc0NjgsLTExNTY0NTkwMzcsLT
-E2MjI1NTAyOTUsMzgwODk3MDQ0LDE2MzE3MzgzMjUsLTU0NDgy
-MDAyLDE3NTY4NjMzNjUsMzgwMTc3MTE3LC04MTE4NDk5MCwyMD
-EwMTI2NjU0LDMzOTIyMDEyMCwxNDEwOTk2MjYzLC0xMDQxOTU2
-MzI5XX0=
+eyJoaXN0b3J5IjpbMTc4Mzc1NDEwMSwxMzAzODYwMTYzLC02MD
+Y2MDk1MzksODQ4ODc4NDQ5LC01NTQ3NDY2MjAsLTU2MDE5NjY2
+NywtMTY4MzE0ODY3NiwyMDM0OTU3NDY4LC0xMTU2NDU5MDM3LC
+0xNjIyNTUwMjk1LDM4MDg5NzA0NCwxNjMxNzM4MzI1LC01NDQ4
+MjAwMiwxNzU2ODYzMzY1LDM4MDE3NzExNywtODExODQ5OTAsMj
+AxMDEyNjY1NCwzMzkyMjAxMjAsMTQxMDk5NjI2MywtMTA0MTk1
+NjMyOV19
 -->